Hawaiian coffee is a pick-me-up

 Daniel P. Gross (68), who now lives in Rotkreuz, lived on the island of Hawaii or the Big Island for ten years and knows many of the Hawaiian places of longing not just from hearsay.

 Daniel Gross got a taste for Hawaii through many trips to the Pacific archipelago between 1990 and 2010.
 Anyone who is there is in a different sphere in terms of time.
-When the Hawaiian starts work in the morning, the Swiss are already thinking about the bedtime story.
+When the Hawaiian starts work in the morning, the Swiss are already thinking regarding the bedtime story.

 Considered the champagne of coffee

-As luck would have it, Daniel P. Gross bought a home on the Big Island about 1,300 feet below a coffee plantation that is part of the Kailua-Kona Coffee Belt.
+As luck would have it, Daniel P. Gross bought a home on the Big Island regarding 1,300 feet below a coffee plantation that is part of the Kailua-Kona Coffee Belt.
 Over time, he started talking to his neighbors who lived upstairs.
 “At that time I hadn’t had any relation to coffee,” says Gross of his approach to the special plant with its beguiling taste.

 This laid the red thread to the beans of the same color.
 Gradually, Gross acquired a knowledge of coffee.
 The 50th US state is also the only one in which coffee grows.
 The stimulant that Gross came to know and love is considered the champagne of the coffee industry.